HumaRobotics/modbus/modbus_plc_siemens/README.md

 modbus plc siemens
 ====================

-A bridge between a python modbus client and a Siemens PLC set as Modbus server.
+This pacakge is a bridge between a python modbus client and a Siemens PLC as modbus server.

 This package includes: